 Datacenter to datacenter replication requires the rocksdb storage engine.
 In this tutorial the example setup will have rocksdb enabled.
 If you choose to deploy with a different strategy keep in mind to set the storage engine.

-For the other possibilities to deploy an ArangoDB cluster please refer to the Deployment chapter:
+Also see other possibilities to deploy an ArangoDB cluster.